Sure, you can come to Gatlinburg and stay among the trees.

 How many guests can stay in Treehouse Grove cabins?

-Each of the cabins sleeps up to four people.
+Each of the cabins sleeps at least four people.
+The largest cabins sleep ten.

 The good news?
 Unlike the treehouses of the He-Man Woman Hater’s Club, girls are allowed.